clojurebridge-minneapolis/track1-chatter/track1-web.md

 3. try the code
 4. repeat 2-3 until we're happy with the changes
 5. merge the branch into master
-6. push the changes to github
+6. push the changes to GitHub

 This methodology allows us to isolate changes in their own branch.
 If we change our minds or discover we've made a mistake, it's easy to